iniyarajamani/SnapchatMemoriesDownloader/README.md

 Snapchat allows you to export your memories data, but the process has several limitations:

-1. **No Bulk Download**: Snapchat's web interface doesn't provide an easy way to download all your memories at once.
-You'd have to manually download each memory individually, which is time-consuming for large collections.
+1. **Random Order**: When you click the button to download your memories, Snapchat downloads it in a random order, making it impossible to sort it by date (the naming convention has no data regarding the file's data)

 2. **Missing Metadata**: When you download memories through Snapchat's interface, the files don't include important metadata like:
    - The date and time the photo/video was taken
    - GPS location coordinates (where the photo/video was taken)
-   - This metadata is crucial for organizing and searching your memories

 3. **ZIP File Handling**: Some memories are downloaded as ZIP files containing the media file plus caption/overlay files.
-Manually extracting and organizing these is tedious.
+Manually unzipping these files is annoying.

-4. **No Duplicate Prevention**: If you download the same memory multiple times, you end up with duplicate files taking up space.

-5. **No Resume Capability**: If a download is interrupted, you have to start over from the beginning.

-This script solves all these problems by:
-- Automatically downloading all memories from your JSON export
-- Embedding date and location metadata directly into the files (EXIF for images, metadata for videos)
-- Automatically handling ZIP files and extracting only the media
-- Preventing duplicate downloads
-- Allowing you to resume from any point if interrupted
-- Providing progress tracking and error handling
+4. **No Duplicate Prevention**: Not sure if this is a problem with everyone, but there were duplicates in the HTML/JSON for my Snapchat memories, which takes up unecessary space.

 ## Features

-- ✅ Downloads all memories from Snapchat JSON export
+- ✅ Downloads all memories from Snapchat JSON export (in order from newest to oldest)
-- ✅ Automatically embeds EXIF metadata (date and GPS coordinates) into images
 - ✅ Automatically embeds metadata (date and location) into videos
-- ✅ Handles ZIP files - automatically extracts media and discards caption files
+- ✅ Handles ZIP files - automatically extracts media and discards caption files (working on a way to add overlay to the original media)
 - ✅ Smart retry logic - automatically retries failed downloads and metadata embedding
 - ✅ URL fallback - tries alternate download URLs if primary fails
 - ✅ Unique filenames - uses date + URL hash to prevent duplicates
 - ✅ Resume capability - can resume from any point if interrupted
-- ✅ Skips existing files - won't re-download files that already exist
-- ✅ Progress tracking with detailed status messages

 ## Prerequisites